deltawave-tech/pcp/README.md

 ### Architectural Improvements

-We're continuously enhancing the architecture with these key principles:

 1. **Consistency**: All plan types follow a uniform structure with:
    - Required declarations (`GradType`, `op_type`)
    - Standard interfaces (`init`, `run`)